Immunodeficiency Disorders

 General recommendations: Table 1.

 1. Avoid situations associated with a high risk of infection.
-Personal protective behaviors, such as hand washing, are recommended.
+Personal protective measures, such as hand washing, are recommended.

-2. Treat the underlying condition in patients with secondary immunodeficiency.
+2. Treat the underlying condition in patients with secondary immunodeficiency or remove immunosuppressive medications if possible.

 3. Administer intravenous immunoglobulin (IVIG) in patients with immunodeficiency associated with hypogammaglobulinemia and evidence of inadequate specific antibody production, or agammaglobulinemia.
 The half-life of IgG is ~21 days, so it is recommended to administer IVIG every 21 to 28 days to maintain protective IgG levels (≥500 mg/dL).
 In patients with agammaglobulinemia or severe IgG deficiency (<200 mg/dL), consider administering a loading dose of 1 g/kg.
 Protective IgG levels are achieved in the majority of patients who receive IVIG 300 to 600 mg/kg every 3 weeks or 400 to 800 mg/kg every 4 weeks.
 However, the doses of IVIG necessary to maintain protective IgG levels and to achieve clinical improvement vary greatly among patients.
 Subcutaneous immunoglobulin (SCIG) may also be used, usually once a week, until the protective IgG levels are achieved and subsequently at lower maintenance doses.

-4. Prophylactic antimicrobial therapy: Amoxicillin (500 mg/d or 250-500 mg bid), sulfamethoxazole/trimethoprim (160 mg of trimethoprim once daily or 80-160 mg bid), or azithromycin 500 mg once weekly.
+4. Prophylactic antimicrobial therapy: Amoxicillin (500 mg/d or 250-500 mg bid), sulfamethoxazole/trimethoprim (160 mg of trimethoprim once daily or 80-160 mg bid), or azithromycin 500 mg 3 times/wk.
 If these agents are ineffective, use clarithromycin 500 mg/d or amoxicillin/clavulanic acid 875 mg or 1000 mg once daily.
 Prophylactic antimicrobial therapy is indicated in patients with severe or moderate hypogammaglobulinemia in whom administration of IgG does not prevent frequent infections and in patients with severe deficiency of IgA or subclasses of IgG causing frequent infections.
-Prophylaxis of Pneumocystis jiroveci infections is recommended in patients with combined immunodeficiency displaying significantly defective leukocyte function and in patients undergoing intensive immunosuppressive treatment.
+Prophylaxis of Pneumocystis jiroveci infections is recommended in patients with combined immunodeficiency displaying significantly defective leukocyte function, significantly decreased CD4+ cell counts, and in patients undergoing intensive immunosuppressive treatment.

 5. Hematopoietic growth factors (granulocyte colony-stimulating factor [G-CSF] and granulocyte and macrophage colony-stimulating factor [GM-CSF]) are used in patients with severe neutropenia (absolute neutrophil count <0.5×109/L).
 These agents may reduce the duration of neutropenia of various etiologies (including severe congenital neutropenia, cyclic neutropenia, and AIDS) and reduce the severity and duration of infections.
 They should be considered in patients with neutropenia and poor performance status who are at high risk of infectious complications, particularly if they have previously undergone anticancer treatment and developed complications in the form of infection or febrile neutropenia.
 Dosage of hematopoietic growth factors for G-CSF: filgrastim 3.45 to 11.5 microg/kg/d subcutaneously, lenograstim 150 microg/m2; for GM-CSF, use 250 microg/m2/d IV or subcutaneously.

-7. Allogeneic hematopoietic stem cell transplant is used in selected patients with severe (and usually combined) PID.
+7. Allogeneic hematopoietic stem cell transplant is used in selected patients with profound or severe combined PID and immune dysregulation.

-8. Vaccinations in patients with immunodeficiency (see Immunization and Selected Vaccinations in Adults): Vaccination with attenuated live viruses (such as measles, mumps, rubella, and varicella) should be avoided in patients with defective cellular immunity.
+8. Vaccinations in patients with immunodeficiency (see Immunization and Selected Vaccinations in Adults): Vaccination is typically ineffective in patients with humoral deficiency.
+Vaccination with attenuated live viruses (such as measles, mumps, rubella, and varicella) should be avoided in patients with defective cellular immunity.
 Every patient with asplenia or hyposplenism should receive vaccines against encapsulated bacteria (S pneumonia, Neisseria meningitidis, H influenzae type b) and yearly vaccination against influenza.
 Recommend vaccination of close contacts of an immunodeficient patient against most common infectious diseases (in particular against influenza).

 9. Transfusions of blood cell concentrates: In patients with defects of cell-mediated immune response, transfuse only irradiated packed red blood cells and preferably platelet concentrates from cytomegalovirus-negative donors if local regulations allow it (irradiation is used to reduce lymphocyte counts in the concentrate).